volodymyrhudyma/blog/content/blog/custom-events-in-javascript.md

 });
 ```

-If set to **false**, we can listen on an element it was fired from:
+If set to **false**, we can listen on an element from which it was fired:

 ```javascript
 // Find the "button" element